lluque42/push_swap/README.md

 re-calculated at the begining of every block processing.

-For each block of elements to be pushed from A to B, the top A element, the next-to-top A element, the bottom A element, and the next_to_bottom A element are examined and the first one which its pos_when_sorted is smaller than the current avg_pos_when_sorted is pushed to B. If none passes this test, a ra is performed to try again.
-This goes on until the number o elements pushed to B equals the target block size, then, the next block is processed and so on until only three elementes are left in stack A. When this is achieved, the three remaining elements in A are sorted.
-These will serve as the first references for the next stage, where the elements in stack B are pushed back to A according to movement costs analysis.
+For each block of elements to be pushed from A to B, the top A element, the next-to-top A element, and the bottom A element (may be in a future version also the next_to_bottom A element) are examined.
+The first of the later which its pos_when_sorted is smaller than the current avg_pos_when_sorted is pushed to B. If none passes this test, a ra() is performed to try again.
+This goes on until the number of elements pushed to B equals the target block size, then, the next block is processed and so on, until only three elementes are left in stack A. When this is achieved, the three remaining elements in A are sorted.
+These will serve as the first references for the next stage, where the elements in stack B are pushed back to A (after lots of smart rotations) according to movement costs analysis.

 ####Cost-based pushing

-**Cost-based pushing** is the stage of the sorting process where stack B is emptied by using a sequence of ps_lang instructions (which may affect both stacks) ending, of course, with a final pa.
+**Cost-based pushing** is the stage of the sorting process where stack B is emptied by using a sequence of ps_lang rotation instructions (which may affect both stacks) ending, of course, with a final pa().

 Cost-based pushing is a loop that only breaks when stack B is empty, in this loop the following is performed:
-* Set positions in stack to every element in both stack A and B. This is the relative position each element has in the stack it is in.
+* Set positions in stack to every element in both stack A and B. This is the relative position each element has in the stack it is in (set_pos_in_stack()).
-* Set costs values for EACH element in stack B.
+* Set costs values for EACH element in stack B (set_costs_values()).
     * There are two components for cost value: cost_a and cost_b.
 The reason there are two is because, for the current element in stack B being evaluated, the costs in rotational movements must be calculated for